Less Expensive Than Lobster Rolls, But Just As Good!

 - Shrimp roll dressing: This is made from melted butter, a tiny bit of mayonnaise, lemon juice, chives, more tarragon, and fresh dill.

-We like to serve warm shrimp rolls with lemon wedges on the side in case anyone wants an extra squeeze.
+I like to serve warm shrimp rolls with lemon wedges on the side in case anyone wants an extra squeeze.
+For serving, you can use any type of bun that you like, but I recommend using brioche buns, which are soft and buttery.

 - Prepare the shrimp.
 Season the shrimp with olive oil, chopped tarragon, Kosher salt, and black pepper.